-Sports fan-shaped leaves; can grow 70 feet tall and endure various climates.
+Sports fan-shaped leaves; ginkgo can grow 70 feet tall and endure various climates.
+Opt for a male of the species to avoid an odor.

 Reader gripe: We have a female gingko tree in our front yard, and the smell of the fruit has been described as “dog poo” or “vomit.”
 They’re hard to rake up, and when you do, the smell gets on your clothes.